 • Saatchi Art

-For artists producing fine art pieces, Saatchi Art provides an excellent opportunity to reach serious collectors and first-time buyers alike.
+For artists producing fine art pieces, Saatchi Art provides an excellent opportunity to reach serious collectors and first-time buyers.
 The platform handles all aspects of the selling process, including marketing, payment processing, and worldwide shipping.
 However, this comes at a cost, as Saatchi Art takes a 35% commission on every sale.

 • Artfinder